How to Start a Business in Tampa, Florida

 The cost of your Business Tax Receipt will depend on the type of business you own.
 As an example, for Hillsborough receipts, contractors will pay $18 – $468.75 (based on how many employees they have), a pawnbroker will pay $337.50, and a hotel will pay $1.50 per room.
 Tampa taxes also vary.
 For instance, an advertising agency must pay $243.09, plus $17.35 for each worker, while a DJ must pay $115.76.

-There are several Hillsborough Business Tax Receipt exemptions, such as veterans of the US armed forces and qualifying seniors.
+There are several Hillsborough Business Tax Receipt exemptions, such as for veterans of the US armed forces and qualifying seniors.

 You may also be required to pay:

-- Tangible Personal Property (TPP) Tax: TPP is levied against the equipment, furniture, and other physical assets owned by your business.
+Tangible Personal Property (TPP) Tax: TPP is levied against the equipment, furniture, and other physical assets owned by your business.

-Obtaining Required Licenses
+6. Obtain Required Licenses

 There’s no general Florida business license, Hillsborough County business license, or City of Tampa business license.